mkirsche/JasmineFigures/README.md

 conda activate jasmineplot
 ./build.sh
 ```
-Then, the data must be downloaded, and each figure folder has a plotting script which generates the figure:
+Then, the data must be downloaded, and each figure folder has a plotting script which generates the figure.